unyt-org/newsletter-archive/2024/March/en.md

 # Association
 The main website will be overhauled.
 We will participate in social networks.

-- **The main website will be redesigned and overhauled.**
+- **The unyt.org e.V. is growing.**

+	Over the last weeks 5 new members joined our association.
+Welcome on board!

+- **We are working on a homepage overhaul.**

 	After intensive discussions and inputs from various members, we have decided on a tone for our public communication.
 We intend to efficiently convey what unyt.org's objectives are and how we attempt to turn them into a reality through the provision of tools and platforms we develop.
-The focus on our main website shall therefore shift away from ideology and activism towards a more hands-on and fact-based approach.
 As the community we are, we would like to point out the open and welcoming nature of our projects throughout all of our sites.

-- **We will participate in social networks.
-Help is welcome.**
+- **We are increasing our social media presence.
+Support is welcome!**

 	In order to make people aware of our projects, we will actively engage in certain digital media.
-Primarily, we will use LinkedIn to communicate topics regarding our association and the community (e.g. gatherings).
-Mastodon and Twitter will constitute the lesser formal mediums for interacting with the community of developers.
-We will thereby also react and comment on popular discussions where we think the unyt.org e.V. can contribute valuable perspectives to.
+Primarily, we will use [LinkedIn](https://linkedin.com/company/unyt-org) to communicate topics regarding our association and the community (e.g. gatherings).
+Mastodon and [X (Twitter)](https://unyt.org/twitter) will constitute the less formal mediums for interacting with the community of developers.
 If this sounds like a fun activity to you, we happily invite you to join our public relations working group.

 # Development
 UIX loading times were significantly improved.
-Compatibility with the latest Deno versions is ensured.
-Datex got a lot of code improvement refactoring and fixes.
+We incorporated lots of bugfixes into DATEX Core JS and did some refactoring.

+The new releases `UIX 0.2.x` and `DATEX 0.1.x` include breaking changes due to the new [ES6 Decorators](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators).
+We are now supporting the latest Deno version.
+Please make sure to migrate your projects!

 ## UIX [↗](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:%3E=2024-02-01)
-[...
-Devlog... ]
+* Migrated to new decorators, we are now compatible with Deno v0.40.0+
+* Improved source map support for TypeScript files
+* Hybrid rendering does not support early hydration

 ## DATEX [↗](https://github.com/unyt-org/datex-core-js-legacy/pulls?q=is:closed%20created:%3E=2024-02-01)
 [...
 Devlog... ]